iiamabby/Today-I-Learned/gradle/commandline.md

 # Automating gradle commands

-- setup a project: `./gradlew genEclipseRun`
+- setup a project: `./gradlew genEclipseRun` || `./gradlew genIntellijRun` (although i have not noticed a difference even using the opposite editor)

 - view all tasks available: `./gradlew tasks`